zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_project.rst

 * **Configuration file**: Allows the developer to override the board's default configuration.

-* **MDEF**: Defines the set of kernel objects that the the application instantiates.
-Required only by the microkernel.

 * **The :file:`src/` directory**: By default, this directory hosts the application's source code.
 This location can be overridden and defined in a different directory.